Air transports of heads of state and government: Spain

 The Spanish Air and Space Force operates two customized Airbus A310s and five Falcon 900s, it also operates four AS332 Super Puma and two AS532UL Cougar for transportation of the King, his family, the Prime Minister and high-ranking government officials.
 These transportation services are provided by the 45th Group of the Air Force, based in Torrejón Air Base, 24 km from Madrid and 402 Squadron of the 48th Wing, located at Cuatro Vientos Air Base respectively.

 On 21 October 2025, the Council of Ministers approved a €240 million program to acquire six Airbus Helicopters H175 to replace the Cougars and Super Pumas of the 48th Wing.

-Usually when the Prime Minister and high-ranking officials travel outside Europe, they use the Airbus A310 and one of the Falcon 900s as a support aircraft.
-The planes use the current Spanish Air Force callsign "AME".

-Previously, Spanish Air Force Boeing KC-707Cs and Falcon 50 were used.

 Sweden

 Gulfstream IV of the Swedish Air Force State Flight.

 The Swedish Air Force Transport Squadron Bromma (Stockholm), based on Stockholm-Bromma Airport in Stockholm Municipality, operates the State Flight (Swedish: Statsflyget).
 It forms part of the Transport and Special Flying Unit (TSFE, Swedish: Transport och Specialflygenheten), which in its turn is a part of the Skaraborg Wing (F 7).
 Currently it operates two Gulfstream IV aircraft and one Gulfstream G550 in the VIP transport role, which are to be replaced by two Bombardier Global 6500 by the end of 2025.

-The Air Force also operates three Saab 340 in the VIP transport role.

 The use of the State Flight is regulated in the State Flight Ordinance (Statsflygsförordningen) issued by the Government of Sweden.
-All aircraft serve the official transport needs of the King and other members of the Swedish Royal Family, the Prime Minister and cabinet ministers, and senior Swedish Armed Forces officers.

-They also fly scheduled flights, then using business class and using VIP area for check in and security check.

-All planes use a regular Swedish Air Force callsign, SVF.